 While ideally we would like to get from point A to B in our wardrobe as efficiently as possible, don’t expect that to happen super neatly.
 Treat everything as a learning experience, and don’t be afraid to think about or try out styles that may be a bit out of your comfort zone or your original goals if they pique your interest.

-Don’t overfit to your goal.
+Don’t overfit to your goals.
 In particular, be wary of swinging too hard in a uniform/bland direction if one of your main goals is having a more cohesive wardrobe.
 I’ve heard of a few people other than myself who mentioned when they first did a wardrobe overhaul, they ended up with an aesthetically minimal look.
 Once they were comfortable with that they ended up doing a second overhaul which landed them in a more distinct style that felt more like them than a blank canvas.
 At the end of the day, you’re a person and not a fashion company’s Instagram brand, so you don’t need everything to fit neatly into one box.

 Structure can help you, but acknowledge when the overhead isn’t helpful anymore.
 I was extremely into keeping track of my item wear counts when I first started out.
 I didn’t really have a sense of what my actual closet staples were, so having a couple months of data really helped illuminate that so I could make more informed choices when paring things out of my closet or thinking about adding more pieces.
 But after I had been doing that for a while and basically internalized the reasons that resulted in those numbers, I didn’t need to comb through wear counts in every category every month.